PCB for a three phase brushless motor driver board based on the ST L6234PD driver ICDesigned by M. Anton Consulting, Ships from Canada

 |Shipping Rate||First item||Additional items|

-Canada Post: Light Packet - USA (No Tracking)
+Canada Post: Small Packet - USA Air (No Tracking)

 We recognize our top users by making them a Tindarian.
 Tindarians have access to secret & unreleased features.